-- Marketing communications for medicinal products must not offer to provide a diagnosis or suggest a treatment by correspondence, for instance, by post, by e-mail or by other means of an electronic communications network. - Marketers offering individual treatments, especially those that are physically invasive, may be asked by the media and the ASA to provide full details together with information about those who supervise and administer them.
+- 12.2.1 Marketing communications for medicinal products must not offer to provide a diagnosis or suggest a treatment by correspondence, for instance, by post, by e-mail or by other means of an electronic communications network. - Marketers offering individual treatments, especially those that are physically invasive, may be asked by the media and the ASA to provide full details together with information about those who supervise and administer them.
 Practitioners must have relevant and recognised qualifications.
-Marketers should encourage consumers to take independent medical advice before committing themselves to significant treatments, including those that are physically invasive. - Marketers must not confuse consumers by using unfamiliar scientific words for common conditions. - Marketers inviting consumers to diagnose their minor ailments must not make claims that might lead to a mistaken diagnosis.
+Marketers should encourage consumers to take independent medical advice before committing themselves to significant treatments, including those that are physically invasive. - 12.4 Marketers must not confuse consumers by using unfamiliar scientific words for common conditions.